 Why they are restrained

 Offer comfort.
-Hold their hand, talk to them, and/or tell the nursing staff about any needs.
-The patient’s nurse will be assessing the patient often.
+Hold their hand, talk to them, and/or tell the staff about any needs.
+The nurse will be assessing the patient often.

-The restraints will be removed as soon as possible and will depend on the patient being able to comply with the plan of care.
+Restraints will be removed as soon as possible.
+It will depend on the patient being able to follow the plan of care or no longer a safety threat to self or staff.
 This may be when all the lines, tubes, or drains are removed, or when the patient is able to follow directions.